 Electrolyte abnormality (Hyper/hypo K+)

 While there are recommendations to use the above pneumonic of recalling the H’s and T’s, there are alternative methods to approach the differential diagnosis of a patient in cardiac arrest.
 One example is to use the rhythm strip to determine if the QRS complex is wide or narrow.

 - Perform physical exam that may give clues to cause of arrest

-The above rhythm demonstrates ventricular tachycardia.
+The above rhythm demonstrates pulseless ventricular tachycardia.
 Almost all episodes of sudden cardiac death initiate from a ventricular tachydysrhythmia.
 Successful resuscitation is dependent on rapid defibrillation.
-Improved survival is related to witnessed arrest with initiation of bystander CPR, initial shockable rhythm, and rapid defibrillation and initiation of ACLS by a trained professional within 10 minutes of onset.
+Improved survival is related to witnessed arrest with initiation of early bystander CPR, initial shockable rhythm, and rapid defibrillation and initiation of ACLS by a trained professional within 10 minutes of onset.

 Despite the above interventions, the patient remains pulseless.
 The next rhythm check reveals the following rhythm: